Highlights:

 - The validity of a cheque refers to the timeframe within which it can be cashed or deposited after issuance.

-- In India, the standard validity of a cheque is 3 months (90 calendar days) from the date written on it.
+- In India, the standard cheque validity is 3 months (90 calendar days) from the date written on it.

-- Knowing the validity of a cheque helps avoid bounced cheques, payment delays, and bank issues.
+- Knowing the cheque validity period helps avoid bounced cheques, payment delays, and bank issues.

-Picture this: You hand over a seat rent cheque dated January 1 on May 1, thinking you’re still fine.
+Picture this: You hand over a rent cheque dated January 1 on May 1, thinking you’re still fine.
 But when the recipient deposits it, the bank returns it, calling it “stale.”
-That error happened because you overlooked the validity of the cheque.
+That error happened because you overlooked the cheque date validity.
 Understanding it prevents embarrassment, financial penalties, and confusion.
 Let’s delve into this blog to get to know more about it.

-In simple terms, the validity of a cheque is the period during which the bank accepts it for payment.
+In simple terms, the cheque validity is the period during which the bank accepts it for payment.
 Once that period ends, the cheque is considered invalid or stale and cannot be processed.

 - The cheque is marked as stale and payment is refused by the bank.